 We estimate that the net proceeds from our sale of 12,000,000 shares of common stock together with warrants to purchase 12,000,000 shares of common stock in this offering will be approximately \$22.1 million, or approximately \$25.5 million if the underwriter exercises its over-allotment option in full, assuming an aggregate offering price of \$1.99 (the closing sale price of our common stock on the NASDAQ Capital Market on November 5, 2010) for each share and corresponding warrant sold in this offering and after deducting the estimated underwriting discounts and commissions and offering expenses payable by us.
-A \$1.00 increase (decrease) in the assumed aggregate public offering price of \$1.99 for each share and corresponding warrant sold in this offering would increase (decrease) the net proceeds to us from this offering by \$11.3 million, assuming that the number of securities offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed aggregate public offering price of \$1.99 for each share and corresponding warrant sold in this offering by \$11.3 million, assuming that the number of securities offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.